Curved operadic calculus: Curved twisting morphisms and Bar-Cobar adjunctions at the operadic level

 \begin{lemma}[Curved convolution operad] Let $(\PP,\gamma_\PP,d_\PP,\Theta_\PP)$ be a complete curved absolute partial operad and let $(\C,\{\Delta_i\},\epsilon_\C,d_\C)$ be a dg counital partial cooperad.
 The convolution pdg partial operad $(\mathcal{H}om(\C,\PP),\{\circ_i\},\partial)$ forms a curved partial operad endowed with the curvature given by

 \end{lemma}

 \begin{proof} The proof is completely analogous to Lemma \ref{lemma curved S colored convolution}. \end{proof}

 \begin{Remark} We only used the operations $\{\circ_i\}$ on $\PP$ in order to define this convolution operad.
 These operations are obtained by restricting the structural morphism $\gamma_\PP$ to finite sums inside the completed reduced tree monad.
 See Appendix B \ref{Appendix B} for more details.
-In fact, using the morphism $\gamma_\PP$, one can show that this convolution curved partial operad is in fact an curved \textit{absolute} partial operad. \end{Remark}
+In fact, using the morphism $\gamma_\PP$, one can show that this convolution curved partial operad is in fact an curved \textit{absolute} partial operad.
+The idea is that infinite sums of convolution operations have a well-defined image in $\PP$ because $\PP$ is an absolute operad.

+Moreover, the convolution operad between a conilpotent cooperad $\C$ and an operad is \textit{also} an \textit{absolute operad}.
+Indeed, the decompositions in $\C$ always produce finite sums, therefore infinite sums of convolution operations are still well-defined.
+For a more detailed discussion about how \textit{convolution structures} always produce \textit{absolute} types of algebraic structures, see \cite[Section 4.1]{integration}. \end{Remark}

 Once we have the curved convolution partial operad, we can define the notion of curved twisting morphism between complete curved absolute partial operads and dg counital partial cooperads.

 \begin{Definition}[Curved twisting morphism] Let $(\PP,\gamma_\PP,d_\PP,\Theta_\PP)$ be a complete curved absolute partial operad and let $(\C,\{\Delta_i\},\epsilon,d_\C)$ be a dg counital partial cooperad.
 A \textit{curved twisting morphism} $\alpha$ is a Maurer-Cartan element curved pre-Lie algebra given by the curved convolution operad: